asv-soft/asv-mavlink/README.md

 To ensure a smooth development experience, follow the steps below to set up your development environment:

 #### 2.1 **Prerequisites:**
 - **Operating System:** This project is compatible with Windows, macOS, and Linux.
 Ensure that your development machine runs one of these supported operating systems.
+But we recommended use Windows for developing in this project.
 - **IDE (Integrated Development Environment):** We recommend using [Visual Studio](https://visualstudio.microsoft.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/) as your IDE for C# development.
 Make sure to install the necessary extensions and plugins for a better development experience.

 #### 2.2 **.NET 7 Installation:**